Three deaths, 29 new COVID-19 positives reported - Salisbury Post

 First doses of vaccines administered increased by 66, to a total of 15,649, or 11.01% of residents.
 Second doses increased by 127, to a total of 8,501, or 5.98%.
 Among immediate neighbors, Rowan remains ahead of only Cabarrus for percent of population that has received a first dose and behind all counties for second doses per capita.

-The Rowan Health Department on Wednesday held a second dose vaccination clinic for both Moderna and Pfizer.
-A first dose clinic is planned Thursday, but all appointments are currently claimed.
+The Rowan Health Department on Wednesday held a second dose vaccination clinic for both Moderna and Pfizer and said it administered more than 1,000 doses.
+A first dose clinic is planned Thursday at West End Plaza, but all appointments are currently claimed.

 COVID-19 hospitalizations in Rowan County’s region, the Triad Health Care Preparedness Coalition, numbered 278 on Tuesday, with 36 people admitted in the previous 24 hours.